MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/how-to-name-resources-by-using-qualifiers.md

 author: stevewhims
 Description: This topic explains the general concept of qualifiers, how to use them, and the purpose of each of the qualifier names.
-title: How to name resources by using qualifiers ms.assetid: E420B9BB-C0F6-4EC0-BA3A-BA2875B69722
+title: How to name resources by using qualifiers
-label: How to name resources by using qualifiers
 template: detail.hbs
 ms.author: stwhi
 ms.date: 22/10/2017